The Rise of Totalitarian Democracy

 These incidents indeed represent a crossing of the Rubicon, the end of free speech as western societies have understood it for centuries.

-It turns out that liberal democracies are every bit as willing to practice censorship and engage in mass propaganda as other forms of government, such as right-wing dictatorships or Communist tyrannies.
+It turns out that self-proclaimed “liberal” democracies are every bit as willing to practice censorship and engage in mass propaganda as other forms of government, such as right-wing dictatorships or Communist tyrannies.

 Liberal democracies always claimed to be different.